Board Governance Assessment

 Key Components:

-1. Preparation: Board members receive information about the assessment's purpose, methodology and expected outcomes.
+1. Preparation: Board members receive information about the survey's purpose, methodology and expected outcomes.

-2. Survey: Board members complete a structured survey that covers various aspects of board performance.
+2. Survey: Board members complete a questionnaire that covers various aspects of board performance.

-3. Confidentiality: To encourage open and honest feedback, the self-assessment process is conducted anonymously.
+3. Confidentiality: To encourage open and honest feedback, the survey process is conducted anonymously.

-4. Report and Facilitated Discussion: Following the completion of the questionnaire, CUES provides a report and facilitates a discussion, allowing board members to share their perspectives, elaborate on their responses, and collectively identify areas for improvement.
+4. Report: Following the completion of the questionnaire, a report is provided, allowing board members to collectively identify areas for improvement.

-Governance experts recommend conducting and assessment at a minimum of every other year.
-If you have not taken an assessment in the past year, now is the time!
+Governance experts recommend conducting a survey every other year.
+If you have not taken a survey in the past year, now is the time!
 Help your credit union board thrive, purchase now.
 Questions?
 Contact CUES at 800.252.2664, or email pands@cues.org.
 In Canada, call 604.347.7097.